Greimore1/web-analytics-docker/README.md

 # Web Analytics Microservice

 ## Overview
-A simple, containerized web analytics microservice that tracks request metrics using Flask and Prometheus.
+A simple, containerised web analytics microservice that tracks request metrics using Flask and Prometheus.
 This project demonstrates:
 - Containerization with Docker
 - Microservice architecture
 - Prometheus metrics collection